mj3b/rgds-ai-governance/docs/client-one-pager-what-ai-will-not-do.md

 Decisions governed under RGDS must remain defensible **if all AI outputs are removed**.

-AI may accelerate analysis, but must never become a prerequisite for decision legitimacy.
+AI may accelerate work, but must **never** become:

+- a prerequisite for approval
+- a justification for reduced oversight
+- a substitute for human accountability

 ---

 ## Why These Limits Exist

-In regulated environments, the primary risk is not incorrect analysis.
+In regulated environments, the primary risk is **not incorrect analysis**.

 The primary risk is **unclear accountability**.

 These boundaries ensure that:

 - ownership remains explicit
 - governance remains auditable
-- decisions remain defensible at the time they are made
+- decisions remain defensible at the moment they are made

 ---